mixxxdj/manual/source/chapters/getting_started.rst

 minimum, one output must be configured.
 You do not need to configure all inputs and outputs.

-.. hint:: For Mixxx to perform the best it can on your system, configure
-          the other :ref:`preferences-sound-hardware` preferences in
-          addition to the inputs and outputs.

-.. seealso:: The :ref:`hardware` chapter explains different types of DJ
-             hardware and how to set them up with the the input and output options.
+The :ref:`hardware` chapter explains different types of DJ hardware and how to set them up with the the input and output options.
+For Mixxx to perform the best it can on your system, configure the other :ref:`preferences-sound-hardware` preferences in addition to the inputs and outputs.

 .. figure:: ../_static/Mixxx-200-Preferences-Soundhardware.png
    :align: center